ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 {{site.data.keyword.attribute-definition-list}}

 # Compute design
 {: #compute-design}

-The requirements for the compute aspect for the Resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on:
+The requirements for the resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on:

--   The compute required for the backup components.
+-   The compute aspects required for the backup components.

--   The compute required for the disaster recovery workloads.
+-   The compute aspects required for the disaster recovery workloads.

--   The compute required to support high availability activities.
+-   The compute aspects required to support high availability activities.

-## Compute Considerations for Backups
+## Compute considerations for backups
 {: #design-considerations-backups}

-Backup Method: **Secure Automated Backup with Compass**
+Review the following backup method for a Secure Automated Backup with Compass:

--   Fully managed backup as a service solution for any AIX workloads.
-Ordered and configured via the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2FY2F0ZWdvcnk9c3RvcmFnZQ%3D%3D).
-Compute is deployed as a service and connected to the {{site.data.keyword.powerSysFull}} workloads via a “BaaS/Backup VPC” and a transit gateway in the client IBM Account.
+This is a fully managed backup as a service solution for any AIX workloads.
+It is ordered and configured by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2FY2F0ZWdvcnk9c3RvcmFnZQ%3D%3D) {: external}.
+Compute is deployed as a service and connected to the {{site.data.keyword.powerSysFull}} workloads through a BaaS/Backup VPC and a transit gateway in the client {{site.data.keyword.Bluemix_notm}} account.

--   Compass backup servers are preconfigured in data centers and are also replicated across to the other regions.
-When a customer provisions the Backup Offering through {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the Backup Offering, Virtual Private Cloud (VPC) and necessary Virtual Private Endpoints (VPE) to establish secure private network connection to the Compass backup servers.
-It is highly recommended that you refrain from deploying any additional resources to Backup Offering VPC.
+Compass backup servers are preconfigured in data centers and are also replicated across to the other regions.
+When a customer provisions the backup offering through {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the backup offering, Virtual Private Cloud (VPC), and necessary Virtual Private Endpoints (VPE) to establish secure private network connection to the Compass backup servers.

+It's recommended that you refrain from deploying any additional resources to backup offering VPC.
+{: tip}

-## Compute Considerations for High Availability
+## Compute considerations for high availability
 {: #design-considerations-ha}

-Local OS High Availability Method: **PowerHA Standard**
+The local OS high availability method is PowerHA Standard.

--   Adequate LPAR compute for clustered AIX LPARs in one {{site.data.keyword.cloud_notm}} datacenter for local HA.
+This method offers adequate LPAR compute for clustered AIX LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.

-## Compute Considerations for Disaster Recovery
+## Compute considerations for disaster recovery
 {: #design-considerations-dr}

-Disaster Recovery Method: **Secondary datacenter with Global Replication Service (GRS)**
+The disaster recovery method is a secondary data center with Global Replication Service (GRS).

--   Control LPARS for GRS replication - One control LPAR (.25 cpu x 16GB x300GB) per datacenter per OS type
+- The control LPARS for GRS replication: One control LPAR (.25 cpu x 16 GB x300GB) per data center and per OS type.

 - LPARS for Disaster Recovery Workloads

--   Ensure adequate LPARS are provisioned in the recovery location to support replicas of critical workloads if there is a disaster.
+- Ensure that adequate LPARS are provisioned in the recovery location to support replicas of critical workloads if there is a disaster.

--   Consider workload optimizations for secondary site LPARS such as Shared Processor Pools (SPP)
+- Consider workload optimizations for secondary site LPARS such as shared processor pools.

--   pool of processor capacity shared between a group of virtual server instances.
-Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, set the reserved cores in SPP that are guaranteed to be available at the pool level.
-Provides the ability to have lower cost standby processor core resources for HA and DR secondary environments.
+- The pool of processor capacity is shared between a group of virtual server instances.
+Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, set the reserved cores in the shared processor pool that are guaranteed to be available at the pool level.
+This provides the ability to have lower-cost standby processor core resources for high availability and disaster recovery secondary environments.

--   Minimum Shared processor virtual machines can be deployed upfront to maintain replication workloads and grow (and shrink) the capacity of these VMs when needed.
+- Minimum shared processor virtual machines can be deployed upfront to maintain replication workloads to grow and shrink the capacity of the virtual machines when needed.

--   SPP will allow provisioning the disaster recovery environment at the lowest possible compute configuration.
-At the time of the DR event, the LPARs are rehydrated from the reserved compute capacity.
+- The shared processor pool allows the provisioning of the disaster recovery environment at the lowest possible compute configuration.
+At the time of the disaster recovery event, the LPARs are rehydrated from the reserved compute capacity.

--   SPP cost optimization by paying for compute capacity when needed.
-Please note SPP only reserves compute capacity, not the memory.
-More about SPP can be found [here](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-SPP) and in [Managing shared processor pools](https://www.ibm.com/docs/en/power9?topic=systems-managing-shared-processor-pools)
+- Optimize the shared processor pool costs by paying for compute capacity when needed.

+The shared processor pool reserves only compute capacity, not the memory.
+For more information, see [The shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP) and in [Managing shared processor pools](https://www.ibm.com/docs/en/power9?topic=systems-managing-shared-processor-pools){: external}.